flcdrg/terraform-azure-demo/README.md

-# terraform-azure-demo
+# Terraform Azure Demo

-Demo repo using Terraform to deploy a simple app to Azure
+Demo repo using Terraform to deploy a simple app to Azure using GitHub Actions